Azure-Samples/contoso-creative-writer/README.md

 ## Testing the sample

 This sample repository contains an agents folder that includes subfolders for each agent.
 Each agent folder contains a prompty file where the agent's prompty is defined and a python file with the code used to run it.
 Exploring these files will help you understand what each agent is doing.
 The agent's folder also contains an `orchestrator.py` file that can be used to run the entire flow and to create an article.
-When you ran `azd up` a catalogue of products was uploaded to the Azure AI Search vector store and index name `contoso-products` was created.
+When you ran `azd up` a catalogue of products was uploaded to the Azure AI Search service in a new index named `contoso-products`.

 To test the sample:

 1. Run the example web app locally using a FastAPI server.

-    First navigate to the src/api folder
+    First navigate to the src/api folder:

     ```shell
     cd ./src/api
     ```

-    Run the FastAPI webserver
+    Run the FastAPI webserver:

     ```shell
-    fastapi dev main.py
+    python -m fastapi dev main.py
     ```

     **Important Note**: If you are running in Codespaces, you will need to change the visibility of the API's 8000 and 5173 ports to `public` in your VS Code terminal's `PORTS` tab.
 The ports tab should look like this:

     ![Screenshot showing setting port-visibility](images/ports-resized.png)

     If you open the server link in a browser, you will see a URL not found error, this is because we haven't created a home url route in FastAPI.
 We have instead created a `/get_article` route which is used to pass context and instructions directly to the get_article.py file which runs the agent workflow.

    (Optional) We have created a web interface which we will run next, but you can test the API is working as expected by running this in the browser:

     ```
     http://127.0.0.1:8080/get_article?context=Write an article about camping in alaska&instructions=find specifics about what type of gear they would need and explain in detail
     ```

 3. Once the FastAPI server is running you can now run the web app.
 To do this open a new terminal window and navigate to the web folder using this command:

     ```shell
     cd ./src/web
     ```

     First install node packages:

     ```shell
     npm install
     ```

     Then run the web app with a local dev web server:

     ```shell
     npm run dev
     ```